ePages-de/epages-docs/_posts/2015-06-30-company-cup-jena.md

 {% image blog-company-cup-6.jpg %}{% endimage %}

-... but unfortunately the other teams, too.
+... but unfortunately the other teams had too.

 {% image blog-company-cup-7.jpg %}{% endimage %}

 Our team showed a lot of commitment, passion, team spirit and fun in thrilling matches and also was not frightened of full physical involvement.
-At the end, we won a cup, we don’t want to win again next time - the "red lantern" challenge cup for the last place:
+In the end we won a cup, a cup that we don’t want to win again next time - the "red lantern" challenge cup for the last place:

 {% image blog-company-cup-8.jpg %}{% endimage %}